skiluvia/ai-case-study/README.md

 Compertitors are Robosurf which provides autonomous mobile robots and mobile robot painters for surface finishing and spray painting; Dafang Intelligent Technology which focuses on the design and production of intelligent building construction equipment and a few more.
 The major difference Canvas has is the soe focus on mudding finishing stages.

-* Is there any information about the market size of this set of customers?

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 ## How it works
 Canvas system uses computer vision and artificial intelligence to be able to recognize different seams and wall types, and identify where those seems are; so that machine can profile a custome profile material.
 It takes conceptually less material and safer for tapers.
 The actual machine or device is built like a small or large scissor lift which can also reach higher walls as high as 40ft.